rebeccahess22/rebeccahess22/README.md

 - 👋 Hi, I’m @rebeccahess22
-- 👀 I’m interested in economics like behavioral economics or public policy economics.
+- 👀 I’m interested in data analysis, engineering, and science.
-- 🌱 I’m currently learning R programming, but would like to refresh on stata programing.
-I am really interested in improving my technical skills.
+- 🌱 I’m currently learning R programming but would like to refresh on Stata programming.
+I am interested in improving my technical skills and starting up a portfolio.
 - 💞️ I’m looking to collaborate on anything related to data science or data analytics.
 - 📫 How to reach me: email is hessrebecca4@gmail.com.